wyswilson/bskild/readme.md

 `GET /v1/skills/communicate`

 You can also find out the skills required for an occupation.
-This only works if the parameter is either an exact `name` or the `id` of an `occupation` object:
+This only works if the parameter used to retrieve the `occupation` object is either an exact `name` or the `id` of the occupation:

-`z/v1/occupations/data%20scientist/skills`
+`/v1/occupations/data%20scientist/skills`